From the Beautiful to the Sublime: On Schiller's "The Guides of Life"

 “The Artist, it is true, is the son of his age; but pity for him if he is its pupil, or even its favorite!
 Let some beneficent Divinity snatch him when a suckling from the breast of his mother, and nurse him with the milk of a better time that he may ripen to his full stature beneath a distant Grecian sky.
 And having grown to manhood, let him return, a foreign shape, into his century; not, however, to delight it by his presence; but terrible, like the son of Agamemnon, to purify it.
 The matter of his works he will take from the present; but their Form he will derive from a nobler time, nay from beyond all time, from the absolute unchanging unity of his nature.
 Here from the pure aether of his spiritual essence, flows down the Fountain of Beauty, uncontaminated by the pollutions of ages and generations, which roll to and fro in their turbid vortex far beneath it.”

-Schiller encouraged his readers to seek out the Beautiful as a guide and surround themselves and society with it in order to educate tastes, elevate desires, and chase away deformity, but also cautioned them to not place their fate in it alone.
-While Beauty makes life’s journey seem briefer, more enjoyable, and desirable even in the face of major trials, on the edges of life’s uncertain pathways awaits the Sublime eternally—something which immortal and undying “Dead White European Males” like Homer, Aeschylus, Dante, Shakespeare et al were always conscious of and actively sought to capture in their works.
+Schiller encouraged his readers to seek out the Beautiful as a guide and surround themselves and society with it in order to educate tastes, elevate desires, and chase away deformity, but also cautioned them not to place their fate in it alone.
+While Beauty makes life’s journey seem briefer, more enjoyable, and desirable even in the face of major trials, on the edges of life’s uncertain pathways awaits the Sublime, eternally—something which immortal and undying poets like Homer, Aeschylus, Dante, Shakespeare et al were always conscious of and actively sought to capture in their works.
 Alas, Schiller reminds us never to trust in one guide alone, neither “the first for dignity, nor the last for luck!”